Build and test Go applications

 2>&1 go test -timeout 1m -v ./... | /go/bin/go-junit-report -set-exit-code -iocopy -out ${SHORT_SHA}_test_log.xml

-# Docker push to Google Artifact Registry
+# Store golang modules in Google Artifact Registry

 artifacts: